emilybache/Horse-Kata/README.md

 Horse Kata
 ===========

-This is an exercise helping you to lern to test-drive filter, sort and paginate a bunch of data.
+This is an exercise helping you to learn to test-drive filter, sort and paginate a bunch of data.
 In this case the data concerns horses.

 You have some sample data showing you what horse data could look like.
 You also